Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{Imaging:Lowz*}

-Here is another imaging-only simulation that consists of the shallow and medium tiers, where the area of each respective tier has been increased by a factor of $\sim$2.7 and $\sim$3.6 to account for not using the IFC-S and deep tier components. $RZYJ$ filters are used in both tiers, maximising our coverage of the rest-frame optical and extending to the rest-frame NIR.
-On comparison to the Imaging:Lowz simulation we have included an additional two filters, $R$+$Z$, and thus decreased the observed areas.
-For this Imaging:Lowz* simulation the redistribution of IFC-S time, bluer filter, lack of the IFC-S component and selection criteria, resulted in a $\sim$2.7 increase in the number of SNe~Ia in the final sample.
-Of the total SN population only $\sim$5.1\% have a $z \geq 1.2$ (see Figure~\ref{allhistres}d and \ref{allhistres}i).
+Here is another imaging-only simulation that consists of the shallow and medium tiers, where the area of each respective tier has been increased by a factor of $\sim 2.7$ and $\sim 3.6$ to account for not using the IFC-S and deep-tier components. $RZYJ$ filters are used in both tiers, maximizing our coverage of the rest-frame optical and extending to the rest-frame NIR.
+Comparing to the Imaging:Lowz strategy, we have included two additional filters, $R$+$Z$, and thus decreased the observed areas.
+This Imaging:Lowz* strategy results in a factor of $\sim 3.9$ increase in the number of SNe~Ia in the final sample.
+Of the total sample, only $\sim 6\%$ have $z \geq 1.2$ (see Figures~\ref{allhistres}d and \ref{allhistres}i).